 At December 31, 2009, Duncan Energy Partners is owned 99.3% by its limited partners and 0.7% by its general partner, DEP GP, which is a wholly owned subsidiary of EPO.
 DEP GP is responsible for managing the business and operations of Duncan Energy Partners.
 DEP Operating Partnership L.P., a wholly owned subsidiary of Duncan Energy Partners, conducts substantially all of Duncan Energy Partners' business.
 At December 31, 2009, EPO owned 58.6% of Duncan Energy Partners' limited partner interests and 100% of its general partner.
-Due to Enterprise Products Partners' control of Duncan Energy Partners, its financial statements are consolidated with those of Enterprise Products Partners and Enterprise Products Partners' transactions with Duncan Energy Partners are eliminated in consolidation.
+Due to our control of Duncan Energy Partners, its balance sheet is consolidated with those of our own and our transactions with Duncan Energy Partners are eliminated in consolidation.